-- Fosters environmental stewardship through experiential learning
+- Fosters environmental stewardship and connection to the land through hands-on exploration

 - Supports a healthy and active lifestyle